nikitavoloboev/data/unix/shell/shell.md

 - [lazycli](https://github.com/jesseduffield/lazycli) - Turn static CLI commands into TUIs with ease.
 - [Quickly copy the output of the last shell command you ran (2021)](https://ianthehenry.com/posts/tmux-copy-last-command/)
 - [Performance optimizations for the shell prompt (2021)](https://seb.jambor.dev/posts/performance-optimizations-for-the-shell-prompt/)
+- [GoTTY](https://github.com/sorenisanerd/gotty) - Share your terminal as a web application.